 If you don’t have the budget, then start with something else.
 An Outwell tent may be something work towards.
-You could always try an Easy Camp tent (I recommend you have a look at the Easy Camp Boston).
+You could always try an Easy Camp tent (I recommend you have a look at the Easy Camp Tempest 500).
 Easy Camp is a sister company to Outwell.

 Outwell also have their entry-level Privilege Range, though you won’t get all the features mentioned above.

 If you aren’t new to family camping, you may agree with me that the Outwell tent has a lot of features that will save you time.

 I also recommend you check out some of the Outwell camping equipment.
 Look at the Outwell Luggage for example (mentioned above), which illustrates how Outwell thinks about more than just tents.
 I think it must be nearly a decade that we’ve been using our Outwell kitchen.
 One of the quickest items to put up.

 Finally, there’s quite an active and friendly Outwell Camping Club community.
 You can find them here on Facebook.

 Disclaimer: With thanks to Outwell for providing us with an Outwell Hornet XL so that we could see what their new Smart Air collection is like under real family camping conditions.
 All opinions are our own (we were recommending Outwell items long before they sent us the Hornet XL – they’ve got some excellent items for family camping).